 17. Japanese Swotter – Speaking Drill + Shadowing

-The podcast features plain-style dialogue, commonly used in daily life and anime.
+The podcast featuresplaine dialogue, commonly used in everyday speech and anime.
 It is tailored to help improve speaking skills for learners of all levels, from beginners to advanced speakers.

 18. Let’s Learn Japanese from Small Talk!

 Enhance your Japanese language skills with the “Let’s Learn Japanese from Small Talk” podcast, explicitly designed for learners.
-This is hosted by George Trombley, the author of the famous “Japanese from Zero!” series of textbooks.
+This is hosted by George Trombley, the author of the famous “Japanese from Zero!” textbook series.

-The episodes feature real-life Japanese conversations in a fun way, with new episodes released every Saturday.
+The episodes feature fun, real-life Japanese conversations.
+New episodes are released every Saturday.
 Each focuses on a specific word list or grammar point and has many examples and practice exercises.

-The podcast also provides a vocabulary list for each episode online, making it an ideal tool for learners who want to improve their vocabulary and comprehension.
+The podcast also provides an online vocabulary list for each episode, making it an ideal tool for learners who want to improve their vocabulary and comprehension.
 Follow this podcast regularly to acquire the skills needed to master the Japanese language.”

 19. Nihongo Switch